PCRE2Project/pcre2/doc/html/README.txt

   will be a compile time error.
 If in doubt, use --enable-jit=auto, which enables JIT only if the current hardware is supported.

 .
-If you are enabling JIT under SELinux you may also want to add --enable-jit-sealloc, which enables the use of an execmem allocator in JIT that is compatible with SELinux.
-This has no effect if JIT is not enabled.
+If you are enabling JIT under SELinux environment you may also want to add --enable-jit-sealloc, which enables the use of an executable memory allocator that is compatible with SELinux.
+Warning: this allocator is experimental!
+  It does not support fork() operation and may crash when no disk space is available.
+This option has no effect if JIT is disabled.

 .
 If you do not want to make use of the default support for UTF-8 Unicode character strings in the 8-bit library, UTF-16 Unicode character strings in